 In the short story "A Good Boy" by Desmond Warzel, Stitsky is a Bounty Hunter of the contemporary sort who makes his living retrieving bail-jumpers; as the story commences, however, he's overstepped his jurisdiction, having accepted a couple's commission to locate and retrieve their runaway son.

-The eponymous star of The Adventures of Brisco County, Jr. was a Bounty Hunter hired to capture the outlaw gang who murdered his father.
+The Adventures of Brisco County, Jr.: The eponymous star was a Bounty Hunter hired to capture the outlaw gang who murdered his father.
 His rival, Lord Bowler, was also looking to collect the bounty on those outlaws.

 The BattleTech universe has numerous Bounty Hunters; the most infamous is known simply as The Bounty Hunter, an enigmatic figure who never shows his face and rarely speaks.
 He's famous for his relentless nature, for never once letting a bounty escape, his unfailing loyalty to his employer, and his signature emerald-green Marauder Battlemech.
 In truth, the Bounty Hunter is a legacy of individuals who have been passing the title (and Mech) for over a century.